 Take your laundry to the launderette and use their dryers.
-It might not be cost-effective to use the launderette to wash bedding, but it gets the clothes out from under your feet.
+Using the launderette to wash bedding might not be cost-effective, but it gets the clothes out from under your feet.
 So, weigh up the pros and cons and see if it is within your budget.
-You may be able to fit more in one load at the launderette than you could fit in your machine at home.
+You may be able to fit more in one load at the launderette than you could do in your machine at home.

 9. Iron them wet.

 I would say that this is a desperate measure, but a fantastic way to get out all those annoying creases!

 Hanging bedding on coat hangers on the shower rail is another way to dry them.
 However, you do need to be careful that your shower rail is strong enough to hold the weight of wet clothes and that you open the windows well to ventilate the room and prevent mold from growing in your bathroom.

 You can put your bedding on a clothes maiden like this one and blast it a few times with the hairdryer to dry all the corners and boost the drying time.

 It can be dangerous to dry clothes indoors without proper ventilation.
 A dehumidifier like this one placed in the same room as a clothes horse will dry them much quicker.
 Hang your bedding over a clothes horse near but not too close to an electric dehumidifier.

 Put an upright fan like this one, facing the airer to dry stuff faster.

 Get two coat hangers with the clips on the ends like these.
 Use both hangers and drape the sheets between the four clips on your hangers and hang them on the inside of your airing cupboard where the water tank is.
 Make sure you leave the door open slightly and ventilate the airing cupboard well to prevent mold.